rcbops/RPC-Heat-Gerrit-CI/_includes/architecture.md

 - One salt-master instance (for deployment and configuration management after deployment)
-- One gerrit instance with MySQL
+- One Gerrit instance with MySQL
 - One jenkins-master instance
-- A variable number of jenkins slaves.
+- A variable number of Jenkins slaves.